CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 3. **Click inside a plane panel** to place an object.
 Drag from an existing marker to move it.
 You can also drag objects directly in the main image panel.
 4. **Adjust parameters** in the Object Controls panel on the right.
 For hybrid objects, separate collapsible sections appear for the lens and source halves.
 The eye button excludes an object from the computation without deleting it.
 5. **The image panel** updates in real time.
 Press C to overlay critical curves and caustics.
 Use the recording tab to save a PNG, WebM, or GIF.
 6. **Save and load configurations** using the Save YAML / Load YAML buttons at the bottom of the Settings tab.
-The file stores all planes, objects, and parameters.

----
+The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve and point-source resolution, and the overlay toggles.
+Any setting absent from a file (for instance one saved by an older version) loads at its default value.

 ## Keyboard shortcuts